conradakunga/Blog/_posts/2025-07-17-sending-email-in-c-net-part-1-introduction.md

 ## Sending A Plain Text Email

-The following example will create a basic email message, from you `your-email@gmail.com` to a recipient, `recipient@example.com`
+The following example will create a basic email message, from you, `your-email@gmail.com` to a recipient, `recipient@example.com`

 ```c#
 var mail = new MailMessage